h2oai/h2o-2/h2o-docs/source/datascience/kmeans.rst

   dependent on randomization.
 Note that the seed stays the same for each instance of H2O, allowing the user to create models with the same starting conditions in alternative configurations.

+**Drop na cols**

+  Drop columns where over 20% of the values are missing.

 """"